HarvardMapCollection/tutorials/census/obtaining-census-data/index.md

 Either choice yields similar results for census data that are well-tailored for GIS methods.
 We recommend using these sources, as opposed to downloading directly from [census.gov](census.gov).

+### Why not just search in ArcGIS Online?

+ArcGIS Online has

 ## Example data
 In this tutorial series, we will be working with `tenure` data.
 This variable addresses the percent of units that are owner vs. renter-occupied.
 We will be looking at areas around the Harvard campus, in Somerville and Cambridge.